Do I have to pay an old debt?

 - it is oppressive, even “cruel”, to a defendant to allow an action to be brought long after the circumstances which gave rise to it have passed.[i]

 If a creditor starts court action against you, and the debt is stature barred, you will have a complete defence to the action.

-If you tell a creditor that you believe a debt is statute barred, the creditor will be unlikely to start any court action against you.
+If a debt is statute barred, and you advise the creditor of this, the creditor will be unlikely to start any court action against you.

 The Privacy (Credit Reporting) Code 2014 a credit reporting body must, upon request, remove default information that relates to a statute-barred debt.[ii]

 For most debts, a creditor must begin court action to recover the debt within 6 years of the date:

 - that you last made a payment; or

 - that you admitted in writing that you owed the debt.

 The limitation period starts from the latest event in the above list.[iii]